Spring 2006 Edition

 Accommodate the needs of you and your family during the handling of your case.

 Vigorously protect your legal rights.

 Attorney Michael H. Ranzenhofer concentrates his practice in automobile accident, slip and fall, dog bite and defective product cases.
-He is a member of the Association of Trial Lawyers of America, Western New York Trial Lawyers Association, New York State Trial Lawyers Association and Erie County Bar Association Negligence Committee.
+He is a member of the Association of Trial Lawyers of America, New York Trial Lawyers Association, New York State Trial Lawyers Association and Erie County Bar Association Negligence Committee.